 “The privilege of a lifetime is to become who you truly are”

 – Carl Jung

 Stanley Grof, a contemporary figure in the Transpersonal movement, states that the transpersonal experience “involve an expansion or extension of consciousness beyond the usual boundaries and the limitations of time and/or space”; and therefore beyond ego personality functioning.
+In this regard what Grof is referring to is the scientific findings of the human mind being Non Local extending beyond ordinary mechanical space and time theories.
 Grof has devoted his professional life to understanding the nature of spiritual experiences, and altered states/non ordinary states of consciousness in holotropic breath work.

-Walsh & Vaughan (1993) define the transpersonal phenomena or experience further as “the sense of identity of self extends beyond (‘trans) the individual or personality to encompass wider aspects of humankind, life, psyche, or cosmos”.
-Here again we see reference to an expanded feeling of unity, interconnectedness, and a sense of identity that is expanded beyond the ego.
+Walsh & Vaughan (1993) expand on the transpersonal phenomena or experience further as “the sense of identity of self extends beyond (‘trans) the individual or personality to encompass wider aspects of humankind, life, psyche, or cosmos”.
+Here again we see reference to an expandedness extending beyond the boundaries of the ego into a feeling of unity, interconnectedness, and a sense of identity that is beyond the our everyday egoic conditioned self.
 The ego is the part of us that has been conditioned by culture, society, and family, and forms our everyday habituated personality.

 Transpersonal Psychotherapy starts from the premise that views the human psyche as having an Essential Self/Essence, and consciousness that is connected to and part of the nature of the infinite unitive universe/cosmos.
 There is no separation, and because there is no separation many experiences arise that are not solely within the domain of our rational cognitive functioning.